 Q: Regarding DUNE, is this the science version of Global Britain?

-J.J.: This is an agreement that's been underway in the pipeline for two and a half years so it's not it's not a sort of a knee-jerk reaction to Brexit, if that's if that's what you mean.
+J.J.: This is an agreement that's been underway in the pipeline for two and a half years so it's not a sort of a knee-jerk reaction to Brexit, if that's what you mean.
 This is a demonstration that Britain is an open, outward-looking country that is keen to collaborate with the most brilliant scientists around the world wherever they are.